ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   that they query.
-Querying the log through a cache or a proxy with many other users may avoid this leakage, but may leak information to the cache or proxy, in the same way that an non-Auditing HTTPS Client leaks information to a trusted Auditor.
+Querying the log through a cache or a proxy with many other users may avoid this leakage, but may leak information to the cache or proxy, in the same way that an non-Auditing HTTPS Client leaks information to a trusted auditor.

 - an effective Auditor needs a strategy about what to do in the event that it discovers misbehavior from a log.
 Misbehavior from a log